-Skin cancer screening is recommended for adults have an increased risk because they have a higher chance of getting the disease.
+Skin cancer screening is recommended for adults who have an increased risk because they have a higher chance of getting the disease.

 Being at increased risk doesn’t mean you’ll definitely get skin cancer.
 But you may need to start regular screening exams, so if you do get cancer, your dermatologist finds it at its earliest stage.
 When found early, the chances for successfully treating skin cancer are greatest.